opiter09/Entities-Editor/README.md

 thing to watch out for is that both when first unpacking a ROM, and when rebuilding it, you will at one point see a dark grey, empty window.
 You must close this out to complete the process.

+NOTE 1: This tool is only designed for Windows.
+For Mac and Linux, I can only point you to WINE: https://www.winehq.org.
+When running this through WINE, please use the command ``wine wrapper.exe "ROMNAME.NDS"``, not ``wine wrapper.exe`` alone.

 NOTE 2: The 3.0 rewrite makes use of NDSTool.
 This does not play nice with CrystalTile2 for some reason, so to use individually edited non-entities files, please insert them into the folder NDS_UNPACK here before rebuilding (it will appear afte you drag the ROM onto wrapper.exe